2001-2005 Honda Civic sedan

 Replacing your factory radio

-Quick note: if you have the factory CD changer, it won't work with a new stereo.
+If your car has a factory CD changer, it won't work with a new stereo.
 But the loss of that component will be made up for by a dramatic improvement in sound quality and the more modern features of most new receivers.

 Tools needed: Phillips screw driver, flat-blade screw driver, 8mm driver, panel tool